neursh/neursh/README.md

-👋 Hi, hello, howdy, welcome to my github, i'm neurs(!), a high school student, i make stuff in tech since 2020, so i'm new around here.
+👋 Hi, hello, howdy, welcome to my github, i'm neurs(!), a high school student, i make stuff in tech seriously since 2020 (goofing around since 2017, i was a child back then, literally), so i'm new around here.
 <br/>
 <sup>
   (!) nickname of course, funny thing is that i don't even know how to pronounce it. so you can call it whatever you want, isn't that great?